 With less than 2 weeks to the end of the tax year, we’re getting tons of questions about ISAs and last minute top ups or account openings.

 After months of updating our research and drawing out wireframes, I am pleased to tell you about an upgrade to the Boring Money website.
-We’ve been working away behind the scenes to revamp our Best Buys pages and readers of this blog are getting a sneak preview here before we launch more broadly next week.
+We’ve been working away behind the scenes to revamp our Best Buys pages.

 As anyone who has launched a website knows, it’s like childbirth without any drugs!
 Takes 10 times longer than you think and hurts more than is imaginable!
 But we’re up and running so please take a look.
 We imagine there will be a few hidden bugs to iron out and we’ve some final tinkering left to do.
 But we’d love to know what you think.